-The PTA Program no longer maintains printed information - all program information is posted on the Wallace State PTA webpage at https://www.wallacestate.edu/programs/health-division/physical-therapist-assistant
+The PTA Program no longer maintains printed information - all program information is posted on the Wallace State PTA webpage.

 What courses are required for admission into the program?

 Students are required to complete the following courses with a grade of "C" or above in each: ORI-Orientation (a WSCC requirement.
 You are exempt from the Orientation (ORI) requirement if you transfer in at least 12 credit hours from another institution), ENG 101-English Composition I, Humanities Elective (the PTA Program recommends PHL 210 Ethics and the Health Sciences but any three credit hour (Code 'A') art, music, theatre, religion, philosophy or literature course is acceptable), PSY 200-General Psychology, PSY 210-Developmental Psychology, SPH 106-Fundamentals of Oral Communication, HIT 110-Medical Terminology, MTH 100-Intermediate College Algebra, BIO 201 & 202-Human Anatomy and Physiology I & II (prerequisite is Biology 103 or acceptable HESI Biology placement test score).
 A full list of up-to-date courses and their credit hours can be found in the current WSCC catalog.
 It is important that any prerequisite transfer course taken must include the same number of credits as those shown in the current WSCC catalog.